DentallApp/back-end/README.md

     - Data models
     - Value objects
     - Objects that represent error and success messages
+    - Constants
+    - Settings objects
     - Language resources
     - Custom validators
     - Repository and service interfaces
-- **Core Layer.** Contains the essential features of the application, it is like the heart of the system where the functional requirements are implemented.
+- **Core Layer.** Contains the main processes (essential features) of the application, it is like the heart of the system where the functional requirements are implemented.
   - Each feature represents a functional requirement of what the app should do.
   - A feature contains the minimum code to execute a functional requirement.
   - The purpose of grouping related elements of a feature is to increase cohesion.